 For this role you will need to feel comfortable approaching other students you may not know and engaging in conversation.

-Shifts are between one and two hours long, depending on your availability, and will be available every weekday from 22 of March to 2nd of April.
+Shifts are between one and two hours long, depending on your availability.
 All students can apply.

 Be a waste educator